-In the right conditions Burdock will grow a large taproot.
+In the right conditions, Burdock will grow a large taproot.
 This provides us with something similar to a long, fibrous potato.
-It can be used in a similar way to spuds for baking, roasting, boiling and frying.
+It can be used in a similar way to spuds for baking, roasting, boiling, and frying.
 It’s used a lot in Japanese cookery.
-The rest of the plant can in theory be eaten but in my experience it’s more of an acquired taste (this is forager’s code for it tastes like crap).
+The rest of the plant can in theory be eaten but in my experience, it’s more of an acquired taste!

-To be sure you’re digging a burdfock root, you must be sure you can identify burdock.
-As always, consult a good guide or ask someone who knows so that you’re 100% sure of your burdock identification before you think about eating anything at all.
+As always, consult a good guide or ask someone who knows so that you’re 100% sure of your identification before you think about eating anything.
 I’ve seen people mistake young burdock for foxglove which is highly toxic.
-It’s a basic error but probably easier than you think.
-Also don’t forget the legalities and moralities of gathering any wild plants.
+It’s a schoolboy error but easier than you may think.
+Also, don’t forget the legalities and moralities.

 Once certain of your ID, you need some idea when and where it’s worth harvesting.